Tuesday, December 31, 2024

 Have a Merry Christmas!

 Merry Christmas Everyone!
 I hope everyone has an amazing day, gets to see family, and gets whatever they wanted.
-I’d like to give a special Merry Christmas and thank you for those individuals who keep the railroad (or any other essential job) running, especially on days like today.
+I'd like to give an extra special Merry Christmas and thank you for those individuals who keep the railroad (or any other essential service) running, essepcially on days like today when they could otherwise be with their families.

 In order to celebrate, here are a couple of photos of LIRR trains in the snow as a throwback!